GroupofXG/anewcydatabase/README.md

 So we upload it to Mega cloud, and you could download it here https://mega.nz/folder/5OsS2LCD#oM1qhX6_F6m2-oA-f0iMmQ

-If you have any question or advision, please tell us acicydatabase@163.com
+If you have any question or advision, please tell us xingao@scu.edu.cn